Chef Ken Oringer of Toro NYC - Biography

 New York, NY

-When Ken Oringer decides he’s going to do something, he does it and he does it well.
-He knew he wanted to be a chef when he was a kid.
-So he set about making that happen once he graduated high school, heading to Bryant College, where he earned a degree in hotel and restaurant management.
-He then learned basic cooking techniques at The Culinary Institute of America.
+As a kid, Ken Oringer knew he wanted to be a chef.
+He set about making that happen once he headed to Bryant College, where he earned a degree in hotel and restaurant management, and then The Culinary Institute of America.

 Oringer’s first kitchen job was at Brooklyn’s famed River Café, working with Chef David Burke.
-Oringer’s then moved to Al Forno in Providence, Rhode Island, where he befriended a Cambodian cook who gave him an insider’s tour of the flavors of Southeast Asia.
-Oringer continued to learn how to adapt Asian ingredients at Jean-Georges Vongerichten’s Le Marquis de Lafayette in Boston and as chef de cuisine at Silks in the Mandarin Oriental in San Francisco.
-After five years, success at Silks, and trips abroad to Singapore, Vietnam, Hong Kong, Spain, and Argentina, Oringer decided the time was right for his own restaurant.
+He then moved to incubator of great chefs Al Forno in Providence, Rhode Island, where he befriended a Cambodian cook who gave him an insider’s tour of the flavors of Southeast Asia.
+Oringer continued to learn how to adapt Asian ingredients at Jean-Georges Vongerichten’s Le Marquis de Lafayette in Boston and as chef de cuisine at Silks at the Mandarin Oriental in San Francisco.
+After five years, and trips abroad to Singapore, Vietnam, Hong Kong, Spain, and Argentina, Oringer decided the time was right to open a restaurant.

-Sensing that Boston was ready for more innovative cooking, Oringer opened Clio in 1997 to rave reviews.
-He expanded the concept in 2002 to include Uni, a sashimi bar offering the freshest seafood.
-Next came Toro, the Mexican restaurant La Verdad, and KO Prime in Hotel Nine Zero.
-In 2009, Oringer and Chef Jamie Bissonette opened Coppa.
-And Bissonnette and Oringer will bring their talents to New York in the fall 2013 with the opening of a second Toro in Chelsea.
+In 1997, Oringer opened Clio in Boston to rave reviews.
+In 2001, he took home James Beard’s “Best Chef, Northeast.”
+He expanded Clio in 2002 to include Uni, a sashimi bar offering the freshest seafood.
+Next came Barcelona-style tapas bar Toro, the Mexican restaurant La Verdad, and KO Prime in Hotel Nine Zero.
+In 2009, Oringer and Chef Jamie Bissonette opened Coppa, an Italian style enoteca.
+In 2013, Oringer opened a New York-outpost of Toro, which earned two stars from The New York Times.